On the best approximation by finite Gaussian mixtures: Converse via spectrum of moment matrices

 \section{Converse via spectrum of moment matrices}

 In this section, we give lower bounds of the best approximation error by finite mixtures.
 In Section~\ref{sec:lb-general}, we first propose a general framework applicable to any finite mixture in terms of trigonometric moment matrices.
 This strategy is then applied to the class of sub-Weibull distributions $\calP_\alpha(\beta)$ and compactly supported distributions $\Pbdd{M}$ in Sections~\ref{sec:lb-tail} and \ref{sec:lb-unif}, respectively.
 For each distribution family $\calP$ of interest, we exhibit a \textit{test distribution} $P\in\calP$ and obtain lower bound of $\appr(\epsilon,P,d)$ and hence also $\appr (m,\calP,d)$.
-These test distributions are essentially the hardest to approximate in their respective distribution classes, and are amenable to analysis.
-Finally, in Section \ref{sec:inapprox} we focus on the regime of large $\beta$ and $M$ and prove lower bound on $m$ such that consistent approximation is possible.
+These test distributions are essentially the hardest to approximate in their respective distribution classes and are amenable to analysis.

+Our results indicate that distributions with heavier tails are generally more difficult to approximate using finite mixtures.
+Specifically, the tail behavior itself directly yields a lower bound on the approximation error (see Corollary~\ref{cor:TV-eigen-f} for an explicit result).
+In addition, without imposing constraints on the distribution family, no finite mixture of fixed order can achieve consistent approximations.
+To identify the fundamental limit, we consider the regime of large $\beta$ or $M$ and prove lower bound on $m$ such that consistent approximation is possible (see Theorem~\ref{thm:inapprox} and \eqref{eq:lb-unif-inapprox} of Theorem~\ref{thm:lb-unif}).